cinecert/mxf-digest/readme.md

 Run-in, as defined in [ST 377-1](https://doi.org/10.5594/SMPTE.ST377-1.2011), Sec.
 6.5, "Run-In Sequence", shall not be contributed to the digest.
 If present, run-in bytes shall be skipped before digest calculation begins.

-Note to IMF implementors: <b>There is no run-in in IMF.</b> MXF run-in is disallowed for use by the [IMF Essence Component](https://doi.org/10.5594/SMPTE.ST2067-5.2013).
+Note to IMF implementors: <b>There is no run-in in IMF.</b> Use of MXF run-in is disallowed by the [IMF Essence Component](https://doi.org/10.5594/SMPTE.ST2067-5.2013).
 This provision of the MXF-DIGEST process exists for maximum compatibility with other MXF applications.

 ### KLV Packet Digests